 Reading this interview made me realize that I'm not connecting enough to my sewing.
 What a thing to realize right before I begin quilting a queen-sized quilt to go at my parent's house at the beach.
 Hand-quilting is out of the question--beach things need to be able to go into the washer and dryer without worry.
 Also, Christmas is only three weeks away--nowhere near enough time to do this thing by hand.
-So on the machine, it goes.
+So

 As I started sewing though, I began noticing the fabrics in the quilt in a way I had not done since piecing the individual blocks.
 They are such beautiful fabrics (yes, the one you see in focus is an older Amy Butler fabric...I swear I sew with more influence than just hers!) and I had nearly forgotten how much I liked each one.